Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 | PXE | base operating system deployment, system wipes/recoveries | time consuming for small changes, no individual customization per deployment(even `machine-id` will remain the same) |
 | Ansible | fast for small changes, customizable settings on different machines per deployment | OS being deployed and SSH server pre-enabled on targets |

 The base image was [Fedora 30 Workstation](https://getfedora.org/en/workstation/)(I should have gone with the server edition.
 LOL) with OpenSSH server enabled(`sudo systemctl start sshd && sudo systemctl enable sshd`).
+The reason why OpenSSH server is enabled is that Openshift installation needs root access on all machines via SSH.

 I've read [somewhere](https://en-wiki.ikoula.com/en/Deploy_a_cluster_Kubernetes_with_CoreOS) that `machine-id` should be different for all nodes in a K8s cluster.
 So, I wrote [an ansible script](https://github.com/Superdanby/Openshift-Ansible-Domjudge/blob/master/tasks/01.change_mahcine_id.yml) change it on all hosts.
 And something fishy happened.
 The system logs were not shown in `journalctl`.
 Google then told me that `journalctl` relies on `machine-id`.
 A [reboot script](https://github.com/Superdanby/Openshift-Ansible-Domjudge/blob/master/tasks/07.reboot.yml) would solve this issue.